tetsushijp/AEP-Hands-on-Labs/labs/travel/Foundations/CJA-Venn.md

 <kbd><img src="./images/CJA-venn-personoverlap.png"  /></kbd>

 You can hover over the Venn circles to see the exact overlap:
-- 95 Calls where the reason was Payment Issue & Account Password Help
+- 165 Calls where the reason was Account Password Help & Reservation Place Booking
-- 84 Calls where the reason was Account Password Help & Order Created
+- 155 Calls where the reason was Account Password Help & Payment Issue
-- 84 Calls where the reason was Payment Issue & Order Created
+- 130 Calls where the reason was Payment Issue & Order Created & Reservation Place Booking

 **NOTE:** If you want to hide the table from view, click on the round dot in the top left corner of the Venn visualization and deselect the checkbox to “Show Data Source”